gj-roy/.F.O-z-i_n--Launcher/README.md

 - **Message -** *( if you want to say something you can say it here )*

 NOTE - If you can attach the logcat file than it would help me much more *( around 90% )* then simply telling me about the bug in the message.
 Currently fozin cannot take the logcat on it's own so you will have to use other apps or much better a pc to do it.
 How? u-um for that you can just search on the internet.

+NOTE - If you are new to github *( like me )* then you should start a new **issue**.
+Please refer to github docs or just search on internet about it and you will find your answers.

 ## •/]>  Closing Words...